Motion made, and Question proposed, That this House do now adjourn.—(Chris Heaton-Harris.)

 I guess I am, but can the hon.
 Gentleman come up with something that would persuade another Government to take such a UK citizen?
 I would like them never to set foot back here again, but I know that we would never allow a foreign resident who had committed a terrorist atrocity to stay in our country.

 There are individuals being kept in jails in, for example, the Kurdish-controlled areas of Syria who have not yet been tried for any activity.
-They are being held there, but the British Government refuse to interact with them on the ground that they are in Syria, even though they cannot leave.
+They are being held there, but the British Government refuse to interact with them on the grounds that they are in Syria, even though they cannot leave.
 Does my hon.
 Friend understand that there is also a problem for the people who have not yet been tried but whom the British Government do not seem willing to take any responsibility for?

 My hon.
 Friend and I have spoken about her constituent and the distress caused to her family.
 It is important that there is due process that is transparent both for the individuals involved and the public.